 Many people have asked how a luxeon conversion works, so we're going to show you (well, for the most part).
 Below we'll go through a series of steps in the conversion process.

 Luxeon Conversion - Step 1

 First thinks first, we test out the functionality of the saber and then we have to gutt the saber and strip it down completely.
 This is a fairly long and somewhat complicated process and it's easy to damage both the saber's finish and the electronics in the process.
-We use individual bins for each saber being worked on to prevent parts from being mixed.
+Our tech used to use individual bins for each saber being worked on to prevent parts from being mixed.

 Luxeon conversion - Stripped-down FX lightsaber

 Luxeon conversion - original force fx lightsaber LED strand

 And here's the main part to be converted.
 Remember where we showed you the blade disassembled in one of our other FAQ's?
 This is the LED strand that so many people end up damaging when using their force fx lightsabers.
 So we're going to get rid of it.
 Well, most of it at least.

 Also, for those who have seen half of the blade go out, this is for you.
 See that nice silvery area at the half-way point on the blade?
 It's a solder joint.
 It's used to connect the two halves of the LED strand together.
 Occasionally those solder joints break causing the entire upper half of the blade to just go out.

 Luxeon conversion - original LED strand - solder point

 Luxeon conversion - LED strand connector & clash sensor